+Facial recognition cameras have been installed at Delhi’s Indira Gandhi International airport, and are expected to be in use by next month, reports the Hindustan Times.
+The system will first be used on airport staff, and will be extended to flyers by the end of 2019.
+According to the report, the systems have been installed at the terminal entry, security hold area (SHA) and boarding gates.
 According to the report, passengers arriving at terminal entry gates would be required to enter their name and flight details at a kiosk installed at the entry as a camera in the kiosk will capture their face and generate a unique identification number.
 Upon reaching the SHA, they’ll have to feed this unique ID number into another kiosk, following which they’ll be given access to head for security checks.
 Also, before boarding a plane, passengers will…

 - PrivacyNama Session: Geopolitics, Data Segmentation and Cross Border Data Flows; October 6 September 30, 2022

 - PrivacyNama: Announcing Keynote Speaker: Usha Ramanathan; Oct 6 September 30, 2022

 - Why India Should Think About Harms of Deanonymisation in Non-Personal Data Governance and Privacy Law September 30, 2022

 - Streaming companies continue to comply with grievance disclosures under IT Rules, 2021 even when not legally required September 29, 2022